Masonic Medical Research Institute: History

 In 1960 researchers at MMRI developed a mathematical model for use in the study of atrial fibrillation.
 In 1966 they demonstrated dual pathways in the AV node and showed the basis for AV nodal tachycardia.

 In 1973 Institute researchers showed that oscillatory after potentials (delayed afterdepolarizations) was the basis for arrhythmias associated with digitalis toxicity.
 Over the next several years later they explored modulated parasystole and reflection as mechanisms of cardiac arrhythmias.

 In the 1980s research staff worked to clarify the differences between epicardium and endocardium, and found that the presence of an action potential notch in epicardium, but not endocardium, is responsible for inscription of the electrocardiographic J wave.
 They found differences in the response of epicardium and endocardium to a variety of drugs and neurotransmitters.

 The MMRI developed a blood substitute which was patented in 1990.

 In the 1990s MMRI researchers discovered the M cell, confirming that the heart is made of several different cell types.
 In 1998 they uncovered the cellular basis for the various waves that appear on an electrocardiogram including the J, T and U waves.

 Between 1996 and 1998 MMRI published the first gene, SCN5A, to be linked to idiopathic ventricular fibrillation (IVF).
 The MMRI named this the Brugada syndrome in 1996, after Josep and Pedro Brugada, who first described this as a new clinical entity in 1992, and in 1999 proposed use of quinidine and isoproterenol for its treatment.

 In 2000 the MMRI research team uncovered evidence linking Sudden Infant Death Syndrome to a congenital heart defect, the Long QT syndrome (LQTS) published in The New England Journal of Medicine.
 That year they also found experimental evidence, confirmed by later research, that some forms of early repolarization could result in the development of life-threatening arrhythmias.

 During the next few years MMRI discovered several genes that when mutated give rise to the Long QT, Short QT, Brugada and Early Repolarization syndromes.
 They later demonstrated that, ranolazine (Ranexa), a drug approved for ischemic heart disease, was capable of suppressing both atrial and ventricular arrhythmias.

 In 2007 MMRI researchers studied atrial-selective sodium channel block as a strategy to manage atrial fibrillation.
 They later demonstrated that the combination of ranolazine (Ranexa) and dronedarone (Multaq) could prevent the development of atrial fibrillation, which led to Phase 2 clinical trials.

 In 2010 MMRI described “J Wave Syndromes” a subset of inherited cardiac arrhythmia syndromes characterized by accentuated J waves, including the Brugada and Early Repolarization syndromes.
 Soon after, the research team identified Wenxin Keli, a herbal Chinese medicine, as an atrial selective sodium channel blocker capable of suppressing atrial fibrillation in experimental models.
-In 2012 they also identified Wenxin Keli and Milrinone as potential pharmacological therapies for the Brugada syndrome.
+In 2012, they also identified Wenxin Keli and Milrinone as potential pharmacological therapies for the Brugada syndrome.

+In 2020 and 2021 during the COVID pandemic, MMRI did COVID testing.